identity-com/docs/docs/cruiser/walkthrough/instructions/Create Game.md

     pub turn_length: UnixTimestamp,
 }
 ```

 This instruction is a bit more complicated than the last so let's take it one step at a time, focusing on the differences.

+### `Box`

+Here is the first time we see an account being boxed.
+This is needed because Solana has a pretty small stack and if we don't box it (put it on the heap) then we blow the stack.
+The error that occurs when we try to do this is an `access violation` with some raw pointer addresses.
+If you see this try to box some of your large accounts or large stack variables.

 ### `ReadOnlyDataAccount`